quannguyen247/BTMatrix8051_16x16/README.md

 Notes:

 - HC-05 RXD is usually 3.3V logic.
-Use a voltage divider from CH552T TXD to HC-05 RXD if needed.
+Use a voltage divider or level shifter from CH552T TXD to HC-05 RXD if needed.
 - The LED matrix should use a separate 5V supply.
 - CH552T, HC-05, and LED matrix must share GND.